Exploring Dump Truck vs Dump Trailer Options

 The utility of dump trailers is heavily dependent on the capacity and robustness of the tow vehicle.

-It is essential that the towing vehicle have adequate horsepower and torque to handle the combined weight of the trailer and its load.
+The towing vehicle must have adequate horsepower and torque to handle the combined weight of the trailer and its load.

 This ensures safety and efficiency in transport without overburdening the vehicle.